Who are they?

 What do they offer?

-The fact that Keystone’s mission statement has always been to legitimise and professionalise private tutoring means they won’t tutor under-6-year-olds, nor do they stray beyond school age.
+The fact that Keystone’s mission statement has always been to legitimise and professionalise private tutoring means they won’t tutor under-6-year-olds, nor do they stray beyond university age.
 SEN is not a specialism, although they have a few SEN trained tutors for the milder end, and will occasionally suggest regular tutors for milder cases if they’re of the right disposition – patient, kind and with wacky ways of teaching to help a child with dyslexia, for example.
 No residential tutoring, bar the odd existing client that wants a tutor on holiday.

 Background and basics